Sichuan - Lago Xinlu con banderas tibetanas

 Doing it in two weeks would have been ideal.
 But without a doubt, I can say that this trip to Sichuan through the Tibetan part has been one of the most rewarding, surprising and fun trips of my life.
 Sichuan and a small part of Tibet are now forever in my heart.

 News!
 No visa fee is required for a 15-day stay!
-For citizens of France, Germany, Italy, the Netherlands, Spain and Malaysia, from December 2023 to November 30, 2024, ordinary passport holders of these countries will be able to do business or travel to China without a visa for up to 15 days.
-Take advantage of this to go to China!
+For citizens of Spain, France, Germany, Italy, the Netherlands, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg and Malaysia, until December 31, 2025, ordinary passport holders of these countries will be able to do business or travel to China without a visa for up to 15 days.
+Take advantage of this to go to China now!

 Help us to keep growing: comment, rate and/or share.